 - Master’s degree (or equivalent) completed

-- Dissertation proposal approved by start of internship
+- Dissertation or Doctoral Project proposal approved by match ranking deadline

-- 250 should be Intervention and Assessment hours
+- Completion of a combined 300 Intervention and Assessment hours

-Applicants with a Master’s degree who are willing to obtain state licensure may be given preference in the applicant selection process.
-For more information on the steps involved in obtaining your PLPC in Missouri or licensure in Indiana, please go here: Missouri PLPC Information or Indiana Licensure Information
+Applicants with a master’s degree who are willing to obtain state licensure may be given preference in the applicant selection process.

 Many NPTC sites require background checks and drug screens prior to beginning the internship.
 Eligibility to begin internship, even after match, is contingent upon the intern passing these tests.
 If a matched intern fails to pass a background check or drug screen, NPTC reserves the right to withdraw the invitation to match with the intern.